yakkomajuri/yakkomajuri.github.io/pages/index.md

 - Age analytics
 - Debugging writeups
 - A skill I admire but don't want to develop
-- DD2: Disappearing persons
+- DD3: Disappearing persons
-- DD3: Deep into the pool
 - I have something to add
+- Why I'm choosing to write for free

+<p>Note to self (17/01/2022): you should have been striking through ideas you wrote rather than deleting them.</p>

 </details>
 </div>